CrayLabs/SmartSim/doc/installation_instructions/platform/generic.rst

 chain to build the SmartSim dependencies.
 Notably, RedisAI has some coding conventions that prevent the use of Intel compiler chain.
-If a specific compiler should be used (e.g. the Cray Programming Environment wrappers), the following environment variables will control the C and C++ compilers
+If a specific compiler should be used (e.g. the Cray Programming Environment wrappers), the following environment variables will control the C and C++ compilers:

 - ``CC``: Path to the C compiler
 - ``CXX``: Path the C++ compiler